TierraMC/website/content/authors/admin/_index.md

   url: "https://www.lse.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a researcher at the London School of Economics and Political Science (LSE).
-My research explores XXX.
+My research examines the political economy of modernity in Morocco with attention to how modernity narratives are employed to justify or change social/cultural practices.

 #news-awards:
 #- Test

 interests:
 - Sacrifice, sport, mutuality and negotiations of modernity
-- Experimental methods.
+- Experimental methods

 education: